 The "bad kid" wasn't really so bad after all.
 And, thank heavens, maybe that means I wasn't the "bad mom" I thought myself to be either.
 Or if I was, there was a merciful God always there filling in the gaps I was leaving behind.

 That's how His grace works.
 And I'm so thankful for it.

 If you enjoyed what you read here, follow me via email, Google Friend Connect, Facebook, or Twitter.

 You'll find this post linked up with some of these wonderful blogs:

-Making Your Home Sing Monday, Mama Moments Monday, The Modest Mom Link Up, Inspiration Monday, The Art of Homemaking, Monday Musings, Inspire Me Monday, Living Proverbs 31, Mom 2 Mom Link Up, Titus 2sdays, Titus 2 Tuesday, Hip Homeschool Hop, Tutorial Tuesday, Inspire Me Tuesday, Homemaking Link-Up, Wise Woman Linkup, The Mommy Club, Thriving Thursday, Thought-Provoking Thursday, Thursday Favorite Things, Hearts for Home, Think Tank Thursday, All Things Thursday Blog Hop, Proverbs 31 Thursdays, The Homemaking Party, Create-It Thursday, Faith-Filled Friday, Family Fun Friday, Weekly Wrap-Up, Show and Tell Friday, Friendship Friday, No Rules Weekend Blog Party, Inspiration Spotlight, Pretty Pintastic,
+Making Your Home Sing Monday, Mama Moments Monday, The Modest Mom Link Up, Inspiration Monday, The Art of Homemaking, Monday Musings, Inspire Me Monday, Living Proverbs 31, Mom 2 Mom Link Up, Titus 2sdays, Titus 2 Tuesday, Hip Homeschool Hop, Tutorial Tuesday, Inspire Me Tuesday, Homemaking Link-Up, Wise Woman Linkup, The Mommy Club, Thriving Thursday, Thought-Provoking Thursday, Thursday Favorite Things, Hearts for Home, Think Tank Thursday, Proverbs 31 Thursdays, The Homemaking Party, Create-It Thursday, Faith-Filled Friday, Family Fun Friday, Weekly Wrap-Up, Show and Tell Friday, Friendship Friday, No Rules Weekend Blog Party, Inspiration Spotlight, Pretty Pintastic,